Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/README.md

 On [Experience Platform Data Collection](https://launch.adobe.com/), navigate to **Data Collection** > **Tags** using the left navigation panel.
 Select an existing mobile Tag property or create a new property.

 1. In your mobile property, navigate to **Extensions** in the left navigation panel and click on the **Catalog** tab.
-2. In the extensions Catalog, search or locate the **Adobe Journey Optimizer - Decisioning** extension, and click **Install*.
+2. In the extensions Catalog, search or locate the **Adobe Journey Optimizer - Decisioning** extension, and click **Install**.
-3. No extension configuration is necessary so click **Save**.
+3. Since an extension configuration is not necessary, click **Save**.
 4. Follow the publishing process to update SDK configuration.
-For more details, see [Publish the configuration](https://aep-sdks.gitbook.io/docs/getting-started/create-a-mobile-property#publish-the-configuration).
+For more details, see the [publish the configuration guide](https://aep-sdks.gitbook.io/docs/getting-started/create-a-mobile-property#publish-the-configuration).

 ![Adobe Journey Optimizer - Decisioning extension configuration](../../.gitbook/assets/ajo-decisioning-extension-configuration.png)

 ## Integrate Experience Platform Optimize SDK in your mobile application

 {% hint style="warning" %}
 For AEPOptimize APIs to work properly, it is required that you integrate Mobile Core and Edge extensions as well in your mobile app.
-For more details see, [Mobile Core](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core) and [Adobe Experience Platform Edge Network](https://aep-sdks.gitbook.io/docs/foundation-extensions/experience-platform-extension).
+For more details see, documentation on [Mobile Core](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core) and [Adobe Experience Platform Edge Network](https://aep-sdks.gitbook.io/docs/foundation-extensions/experience-platform-extension).
 {% endhint %}

 ### Install the Experience Platform Mobile SDK

 {% tabs %}
 {% tab title="iOS - Swift" %}
-1. Configure your app target to fetch Mobile Core, Edge, Identity for Edge Network, Optimize from Cocoapods by specifying the following pod dependencies in your `Podfile`.
+Configure your app target to fetch Mobile Core, Edge, Identity for Edge Network and Optimize from Cocoapods by specifying the following pod dependencies in your `Podfile`.

    ```swift
    platform :ios, '10.0'